 The Hidden Barrier to Wireless

-When good glass goes bad, innovation finds a way through
+When good glass goes bad, a Swiss startup finds a way through

 5G-Advanced is rolling out, Release-19 is locking down features right now, and 6G is being shaped at the International Telecommunication Union (ITU) under the IMT-2030 banner.
 In other words, the next wave is arriving as a careful evolution, not a hard reset.
 That’s great news for innovators across the stack.
-At the same time, here is a complementary angle worth surfacing: it is not only about basebands, cores, or apps.
-Sometimes the building itself becomes part of the connectivity story.
-Efficient façades can quietly blunt mid-band RF indoors.
+But it also exposes a quieter challenge: connectivity is not only about core networks, spectrum, or apps.
+Sometimes, the building itself becomes part of the connectivity problem — and increasingly, part of the solution.

 nu glass: Turning Windows from RF Blockers into RF Gateways

-If tuning the glass works on rails, imagine what it could unlock in offices, schools, hospitals, and factories, where heritage rules and tight budgets make replacements unrealistic, and where a quiet retrofit could turn energy-saving windows into RF gateways so existing networks finally reach the people, devices, and sensors that need them.
+If laser‑tuned glass can unlock trains, imagine what it could do for offices, hospitals, and schools — buildings where heritage restrictions and cost constraints make full replacements unrealistic.
+Retrofit solutions like this could turn energy‑saving windows into RF gateways, allowing existing networks to finally reach the people, sensors, and devices trapped behind insulated glass.

-Slices vs. Windows: Why Building Physics Sets Your Campus Network’s Performance
+Slices vs. Windows: Why Building Physics Shapes the Network

 The Glass Barrier to Connectivity - And the Startups Breaking Through